shanalikhan/code-settings-sync/.github/ISSUE_TEMPLATE/---bug-report.md

 A clear and concise description of what you expected to happen.

 📺 **Console Error Log**
-If applicable, add screenshots or paste the console log from developer console of VSCode.
+If applicable, add screenshots or paste the console log from developer console of VSCode (Help Menu > Developer Tool - Console Tab).

 📺  **Additional context**
 Add any other context about the problem here.